leogx9r/DiscordCrypt/README.md

     * This button is channel specific meaning that when you switch channels, it will use your last setting.
 By default, automatic message encryption is **disabled**.
 * **[5] Password Settings**
-    * This menu allows you to set, change, reset or copy the passwords applied to the current channel.
+    * This menu allows you to set, modify, reset or copy the passwords applied to the current channel being viewed.
     * If you reset the current passwords, they will use the default passwords defined in `Plugin Settings`.
     * Using the `Copy Current Passwords` button to the clipboard for sharing.